ADU Construction Costs in California

 Bundle Utility Work and Inspections

 If you’re running new water, sewer, or electrical lines for your ADU, schedule those trenching and hookup tasks alongside any yardwork or landscaping you plan later.
-Combining site-excavation crews and inspections for multiple jobs minimizes mobilization costs and inspection fees—and can shave both time and money off your overall project.
+Combining site-excavation crews and inspections for multiple jobs minimizes mobilization costs and can shave both time and money off your overall project.

 Frequently Asked Questions